Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 ### Inspecting Farm Buildings

-When creating a Warp Provider with `Type: "Building"`, you can inspect the buildings currently placed on the farm using the following SMAPI command:
+When creating a `Building` provider, use the following command to inspect buildings currently placed on the farm:

 ```text
 tscore_debug_buildings
 ```

-This command displays each building's internal type, tile position, size, and interior location.
+It displays each building's internal type, tile position, size, and interior location.

-The value shown for `Building` can be used as the `BuildingType` property in a Building Provider definition.
+The building name shown in the output can be used as the `BuildingType` value.

 <details>
 <summary>Example output</summary>